coolbry95/magicmachine/README.md

 MagicMachine is licensed under the MIT license.

 # Installation
-Go 1.6 is required due to some CGo fixes
+Go 1.6 is required due to some CGo fixes.
+The enchant development library is also needed for a spell checker.
 ```go get github.com/coolbry95/edit```

 # Usage/Help